 “It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

 As a result, quality differentiated teaching and learning that is universally designed should be the baseline for all students.
-This approach should be responsive to analysis of real-time student need, and should sit alongside teaching and learning experiences that are clearly aligned to the curriculum (see Multi-Tier System of Supports).
+This approach should be responsive to real-time analysis of student need, and should sit alongside teaching and learning experiences that are clearly aligned to the curriculum (see Multi-Tier System of Supports).

 Therefore, the main record of personalised planning should actually be evident in teacher curriculum planning, and in lesson execution.
-A living, breathing form of personalised planning that is highly contextual, responsive, and purposeful to the student experience across different subject areas and learning environments.
+A living, breathing form of personalised planning that is highly contextual, responsive, and purposeful to student experience across different subject areas and learning environments.

 Beyond teacher level planning, there is however, a place for more formal documentation of individualised adjustments.
 Although these adjustments should still be addressed within a well-designed, inclusive lesson, they are usually non-negotiables that on a daily basis either have the power to restrict or enable a student with disability to be successful.
 Therefore, it is at this level that the purposeful necessity for personalised planning as a product is realised.